The Shining

 I believe Stanley Kubrick’s intentions with this film were to place the audience into a paranoid and schizophrenic state of mind.
 There are moments of calm and boredom that come from everyday life but are supplemented with strange factors.
 Danny has an imaginary friend, Tony, but this friend lives in Danny’s mouth, of all places.
 Tony tells Danny to do certain things, but what those things are, I don’t think we know.
 Tony hijacks Danny’s body to write “Redrum” on the door.
 He shows him horrifying images from some source of past and future events, like a pool of blood erupting from an elevator or two little girls lying dead and murdered.

 Jack Torrance sees things that aren’t there.
 He interacts with people that aren’t there.
 He isn’t bothered by any of these events, but treats them as normal situations, like he’s known these people for years and has been at the Overlook before.
 He listens to violent counsel from one of these people and is treated as a man on a mission.
-All the while Wendy is scared and confused, bored and alone.
+All the while Wendy is bored and alone, scared and confused.

 The film often shoots scenes in a way that gives the feeling that some supernatural entity or force is pushing on this family and manipulating Jack.
 They are not only convincing, but beautifully done.
 Helicopter footage of a fast and wide-open push in on a small island above the lake veers off to the side to eventually follow Jack’s car driving to the hotel.
 A Steadicam follows Danny as he zooms around the hallways on his big wheel, only to stop when he sees a vision come to life.

 At nearly two and a half hours, the film doesn’t trudge or bore.
 During the runtime, I was simply taking in the story at the slow-medium pace set by Kubrick.
 To say a pace is slow, is not a bad thing.
 It can be a bad thing if the film has nothing to offer in its slow pace.
 However, the world, characters, and story of “The Shining” are detailed.
 There’s a lot of information to take in during each scene and there’s much to think about.
-Characters move slowly until the scene cuts.
 Characters cautiously look around in silence until they are suddenly facing danger.
-Montages of little dialogue but much story show the deterioration of character and their minds.
+Montages of little dialogue but visual richness show the deterioration of character and their minds.

-This can be called a slow movie, but that’s only if you are interested in action movies.
-Here, the story is front and center with great seasoning of the experience of losing your mind alongside the characters.
+This can be called a slow movie, but that’s if you are only interested in action movies.
+Here, the story is the main course, seasoned with the experience of losing your mind alongside the characters.
 This film is not about things happening, it’s about people changing and reacting to their changing environment.
 The pace is set very well and never did I think I was watching a dull moment.

 Comments